CesarMtzV/CTFs/TryHackMe/Simple_CTF/README.md

 - [100k Most used passwords](https://github.com/danielmiessler/SecLists/blob/master/Passwords/Common-Credentials/100k-most-used-passwords-NCSC.txt)

 ## Task 1: Simple CTF
-1. How many services are running under port 1000?
+### 1. How many services are running under port 1000?
 ```
 2
 ```
-First, we do an nmap scan to the machine, checking for all ports.
+First, we do an nmap scan to the machine, checking for all ports.\
 __nmap output__:
 ```
 > nmap -sT -p- 10.10.253.82